|

-This Online help document gives information about how to use the ABB Ability™ Digital Powertrain web portal version 2.0.
-Further
+This Online help document explains how to use the ABB Ability™ Digital Powertrain web portal version 2.0.
+Further in this help document, the portal name is Powertrain.

-data helps to analyze the performance of assets and take necessary action that prevent possible failures.
+The Powertrain portal monitors the condition of assets, including drives, motors, and other applications, such as pumps.
+The monitored data helps to analyze the performance of assets and take necessary action to prevent possible failures.

 Accessing the Powertrain portal